-Sunglasses aren't just a fashion statement.
+Sunglasses aren’t just a fashion statement this summer.
 Wearing sunglasses on a regular basis is a simple way to protect your vision and avoid common eye diseases and conditions.

 How the Sun Can Damage Your Eyes